Springfield Armory has a new gun on the market: the XD-S 45.

-The Springfield XD-S 45 is a double-action only pistol with a very smooth trigger pull.
+The Springfield XD-S 45 is a striker-fired pistol with a very smooth trigger pull.
 I was unable to get the exact pound measurement for the trigger pull, but I would guess it to be between 5-6 lbs.
 I can say that the XD-S trigger is smooth and consistent, and includes a short reset for follow-up shots.

 At Media Day I made a rapid double tap (trigger reset) shot on steel from about 15 yards with no problems.

 The rear sight is a Dovetail design with two white dots.
 Both sights are low-profile to reduce the potential for the sights to snag on gear or clothing.

 Shooting the XD-S

 I’ll admit that when I saw the size of the XD-S 45 I braced myself for a punishing test fire session.
 I own a full-size .45 ACP handgun and have shot several .45 handguns.
 They are all impressive with the power of their shot, and the resulting recoil.